Dashboards

 Verify Newly Added KPI Categories

-Assign Weights to KPI categories
+Assign/Adjust Weights of KPI categories

 Select Add to continue.